Back-End Developer Interview Questions

 Any business that is dependent on technology and has a user-facing website or application needs a back-end developer.
 The job of a back-end developer is to maintain the various databases and prepare all the information on the server to power the client-facing side of the website/application.
 This includes looking after core application logic, data and application integration, and API.

-Now comes the challenging part -- to get hired as a back-end developer, you need to ace the back-end developer interview questions.
+Apart from the relevant skills, you need to ace the back-end developer interview questions to get hired as a back-end developer.
+This comes as the most challenging part.
 If you are preparing for a tech interview, check out our technical interview checklist, interview questions page, and salary negotiation ebook to get interview-ready!

 At IK, you get the unique opportunity to learn from expert instructors who are hiring managers and tech leads at Google, Facebook, Apple, and other top Silicon Valley tech companies.